cryspen/hax/docs/blog/posts/rust-gcd-1.md

 In this post,
 we are going to use hax and F\* to verify a small real world Rust crate.
+Then, we will try other verification tools (Kani, Verus, Aeneas) to the same thing.
 The Rust crate [gcd](https://crates.io/crates/gcd) by Corey Farwell that we are going to verify implements functions to compute the greatest common divisor of two integers.
 We will focus on proving termination and panic freedom for now.